bitmovin/bitmovin-player-react-native/README.md

 ### Setting up fullscreen handling

-In order to enable the player to expand across the full screen, a `FullscreenHandler` needs to be implemented.
+In order to enable the player to support fullscreen and show thet fullscreen button when using the Bitmovin Player UI, a `FullscreenHandler` needs to be implemented.
-It's responsibility is to update the UI when transitioning between fullscreen and non-fullscreen states.
+Its responsibility is to update the UI when transitioning between fullscreen and non-fullscreen states.
 The player view itself does not update it's presentation as the meaning of fullscreen is determined by the application integrating our library.

 Here are the basics of enabling fullscreen support: